vivian820225/webp-convert-loader/README.md

 # webp-convert-loader
 A webpack loader that can convert small images into base64 format and generate new webp images with the hash of the source file name.
 It also preserves the source image.
 ## Features
-	1. In development mode, a webp image with the same name will be generated in the cache.
+- In development mode, a webp image with the same name will be generated in the cache.
-  2. Supports passing the limit parameter, which limits images under 10k to be converted to base64, while images above that size will be generated as webp images with the same name.
+- Supports passing the limit parameter, which limits images under 10k to be converted to base64, while images above that size will be generated as webp images with the same name.
-## Installation
+## Install
 ```
 npm install --save-dev webp-convert-loader
 ```
 ## Usage
-1. webpack / vue-cli2.0 configure as follows:
+- webpack / vue-cli2.0 configure as follows:
 ```
 {
   test: /\.(png|jpe?g)(\?.*)?$/,